jmettraux/rufus-scheduler/README.md

 ## getting help

 So you need help.
-People can help you, but first help them help you, and don't waster their time.
+People can help you, but first help them help you, and don't waste their time.
 Provide a complete description of the issue.
 If it works on A but not on B and others have to ask you: "so what is different between A and B" you are wasting everyone's time.

 Go read [how to report bugs effectively](http://www.chiark.greenend.org.uk/~sgtatham/bugs.html), twice.